JaydnEdwards/inlustris/src/major-arcana/The-Hanged-Man.md

 quote: 'In order to understand the world, one has to turn away from it on occasion.'
 quoteby: 'Albert Camus'
 ---

+The Hanged Man represents the need for introspection and pause as you approach a crossroads.

+If you get this card then you are being told to stop and pause before you make your next move.
+If you do not, circumstances may make you take pause.
+The Hanged Man symbolises the need to take a break - things may becoming to a halt.
+At least for a time.
+You need to really take the time to think over things and try new perspectives.

+You may need to consider your relationship(s) and decide what you want out of it.

+If you are lost about your career, you may need to let things unfold.
+You may also need time to heal or take a new view of mindfulness towards yourself.